 - Execute an effective marketing program to attract new businesses to the county.

 Bedford County strives to align education and economic development to benefit local companies with their workforce development needs.
-The Office of Economic Development coordinates with local and regional education organizations to deliver workforce development initiatives.
-These include workforce readiness courses, customized training and even graduate engineering programs.
-In addition, the Office of Economic Development brings together Virginia Employment Commission, Region 2000 Career Center and state workforce personnel to assist companies in the hiring process.
+The Office of Economic Development works with the Lynchburg Regional Business Alliance, Virginia Career Works, and the Virginia Economic Development Partnership, along with local and regional education organizations, to deliver workforce development initiatives.
+These include workforce readiness courses, customized training, career fairs, and even graduate engineering programs.

-The County also provides the Bedford One Program that introduces high school students to future career opportunities at local and regional businesses through tours and internships.
-This award-winning program has been highly successful in making students aware of local and regional opportunities and the business community has been very supportive.
+The county also coordinates the Bedford One Program that introduces high school students to future career opportunities at local and regional businesses through tours, internships, and Career Conversations in the classroom.
+This award-winning program successfully raises awareness of local and regional career opportunities.

-Increase awareness of Bedford County’s Economic Development program.
+Increase awareness of Bedford County’s Economic Development assets

-With the increased competition among localities for economic development projects, it’s more important than ever that Bedford County promote its unique assets that are attractive to businesses.
-These include, among other things, incentives, tax structures, the low cost of doing business, quality of life, and land options.
+Economic development is a competitive process.
+Bedford County should continue to promote its unique assets that are attractive to businesses including incentives, tax structures, the low cost of doing business, quality of life, and land options.

 Strategies to increase awareness include: